 In any case, it’s a good idea to review the beneficiaries on all of your accounts periodically.
 If you named someone else years ago – for example, a former spouse, parent, or sibling – and haven’t changed your beneficiary, the person you named years ago will still receive the balance of your IRA or 401(k) if you pass away today.

-These are just a few considerations, and estate planning is a complex topic.
+These are just a few considerations, and estate taxes and estate planning are complex topics.
 If you want to have control over what happens to your assets when you pass away, contact an estate planner to discuss your particular situation.

 6. Avoid the Gift Tax